jakobib/phdthesis2013/README.md

-# Describing data patterns
+# Describing Data Patterns

-This git repository contains the source code of my PhD thesis *Describing data patterns*, submitted January 2013 at Humboldt University Berlin.
+This git repository contains the source code of my PhD thesis *Describing Data Patterns*, submitted January 2013 at Humboldt University Berlin.
 The latest version of the repository including errata can be found at
 <https://github.org/jakobib/phdthesis2013>.